 Under the law, committees must continue to publicly report their campaign activities on a Form 460 until they formally terminate.

 If no funds are left in a committee’s campaign bank account and it will not raise additional funds, the committee should close the account and campaign committee.

 Before terminating, a committee must have filed all required campaign statements and disclosed all reportable transactions.
 This includes the disposition of leftover funds and elimination of all debts.
 The committee must also pay any outstanding late fees or fines prior to terminating.

 To terminate, a committee must:

 - File a Form 460 Termination covering the period through December 31, 2017 indicating a zero-ending cash balance; and

 - File a Form 410, marking the termination box.

-To learn more about the steps required to terminate as a political committee, including what committees may do with any money remaining in their campaign bank accounts, please contact the Commission’s Education and Compliance staff at 415-252-3100.
+To learn more about the steps required to terminate as a political committee, including what committees may do with any money remaining in their campaign bank accounts, please contact the Commission’s Engagement and Compliance staff at firstname.lastname@example.org or 415-252-3100.

 Need More Information?

-Ethics Commission Staff are available to assist you with any compliance questions you may have to better understand with these important public disclosure requirements.
-We encourage you to contact a member of our Education and Compliance Staff for further information and guidance.
-We can be reached Monday through Friday from 8am to 5pm at 415-252-3100 and will be happy to help you.
+Ethics Commission Staff are available to assist you with any compliance questions you may have to better understand these important public disclosure requirements.
+We encourage you to contact a member of our Engagement and Compliance Staff for further information at email@example.com.
+We can also be reached Monday through Friday from 8am to 5pm at 415-252-3100 and will be happy to help you.